varshanaidu00/Whole-genome-sequencing-of-bacterial-pathogens-/README.md

-Bacterial pathogen WGS for detection of AMR and virulence genes
+WGS of Bacterial Pathogens for the detection of AMR and virulence genes
 =================================================================================================================

 ## Background